elias-lee/lelias.github.io/_posts/2020-06-06-econgrowth.md

 ![](https://github.com/elias-lee/lelias.github.io/blob/master/_posts/resources/econ_growth/econ_stats_on_growth.png?raw=true)

-### Facts
+## Facts
-The book mentions "4" **Stylized Facts** that are broadly applied to the countries in the world and "3" others that describes some features of the U.S economy
+The book mentions "4" *Stylized Facts* that are broadly applied to the countries in the world and "3" others that describes some features of the U.S economy but also generally applied to other countries "In the long run"

+### FACT 1